Information Security Policy

 4 Policy and Procedure Statements

 4.1 Information Security Program

-As mandated by UNC Policy 1400.2, and consistent with the roles and responsibilities outlined in Section 4.3 of this Policy, the University shall develop, implement, and maintain a comprehensive Information Security Program.
-This program will be updated on a periodic basis or as necessitated by significant changes to the University's mission, major initiatives, or opportunities.
+The University shall develop, implement, and maintain a comprehensive Information Security Program (the “Program”).
+The Program will be updated on a periodic basis or as necessitated by significant changes to the University's mission, major initiatives, or opportunities.
 The development of the plan will be guided by the following elements:

-4.1.1 ISO/IEC 27002:2013 - The University's Information Security Program shall be guided and informed by the ISO/IEC 27002 standard, adopted as the common security framework baseline for campuses of the University of North Carolina (UNC) system.
+- ISO/IEC 27002 - The Program shall be guided and informed by the ISO/IEC 27002 standard, adopted as the common security framework baseline for campuses of the UNC system;

-4.1.2 Legal, Contractual, and Policy Requirements - In relation to the management and protection of information resources, the University shall conduct all business in accord with relevant University of North Carolina policies, state laws, federal laws, and contractual requirements.
+- Legal, Contractual, and Policy Requirements - In relation to the management and protection of Information Resources, the University shall conduct all business in accord with relevant federal and state law, and UNC System policies; and

-4.1.3 Proactive Risk Management - The development of the University’s Information Security Program shall be driven by the identification, assessment, communication, and cost-effective treatment of risks related to University information resources.
+- Proactive Risk Management - The Program shall be driven by the identification, assessment, communication, and cost-effective treatment of risks related to University Information Resources.